-All session times are 50 minutes long and are at an agreed time between you and your therapist.
+All session times are 50 minutes long and are at an agreed time between you and your therapist/counsellor.

 It is also crucial to give yourself a bit of time and space after each session.
-Therapy can bring up a host of emotions.
+Sessions can bring up a host of emotions.
 Ensuring you have some time after a session is healthy self-care.
-Try to make sure you do not have to rush off for an appointment or pick up the children straight away.
+Try to make sure you do not have to rush off for an appointment or pick up the children, for example, straight away.
 Having a cup of tea or a glass of water and doing something pleasurable for 5 – 10 minutes can help.
 I will talk with you about this during the initial assessment.

 Reviews and Ending sessions

-Part of the therapy process involves regular reviews between ourselves.
+Part of the therapy/counselling process involves regular reviews between ourselves.
 Reviews ensure that work is progressing and that you are still getting what you need from the sessions.
-All therapy comes to an end at some point.
+All therapy/counselling comes to an end at some point.
 Regular reviews help with appropriately planned endings, as this is an essential part of the therapy process.

 If there are technical difficulties, for example, computer or internet breakdown, we will contact each other via text (SMS) message to enable an alternative arrangement to be made.